 Appearing in court for aggravated speeding

 The reason why you must appear in court for an aggravated speeding citation is due to the aforementioned possible penalties of jail and/or substantial fines.
 This is why you should always hire an attorney who is experienced in representing people in Chicago.
 We at Driver Defense Team often have clients who reside outside of Illinois and received an aggravated speeding, must-appear citation.
 If this is a situation you find yourself in, we can still be of service.

 “Must Appear” in court for aggravated speeding but live in another state

 Even though aggravated speeding in Chicago requires you to appear in court, if you retain the services of an attorney prior to your appearance date, that attorney can have you execute a notarized affidavit.
-This document provides your attorney with the ability to negotiate a plea disposition without having to appear yourself.
+This document provides your traffic ticket attorney with the ability to negotiate a plea disposition without having to appear yourself.
 This often allows us to resolve the case on your behalf without you having to travel to Chicago.

 So, what should you expect when you hire an attorney for aggravated speeding?

 There are many factors that come into play when handling an aggravated speeding case.
 These factors include: your alleged speed, your driving background (typically how many prior speeding citations you have in your background), your interaction with the ticketing officer, the Judge that is assigned to your courtroom and the State’s attorney who is prosecuting your citation.
 All these factors come into play when representing someone who is charged with aggravated speeding in Chicago.

 So now that you’ve hired an attorney to represent you, what can you expect to happen on your scheduled court date?